 How to deal with winter damage to shrubs….

-The real problems weren’t caused by the snow, freezing winds or low temperatures of late February.
+The real problems aren’t necessarily caused by snow, freezing winds or low temperatures in the depths of winter But you can get significant damage caused by sudden changes in temperature.

 Lucy Adams, Head Gardener of Doddington Place Gardens, told me that the real issue was the week of warm weather at the beginning of March, just before low temperatures, snow, ice and wind returned.
 Sap started rising and shrubs started budding.